Prajit Kumar Das

 CARLTON - Google Physical Web project

-CARLTON is a Google Physical Web based context aware privacy managed question answering system.
-With the advent of the Internet of Things we face certain significant privacy and security concerns.
-CARLTON is a framework for managing data privacy for entities in a Physical Web deployment using Semantic Web technologies.
-It uses context-sensitive privacy policies to protect data privacy.
+CARLTON was a Google Physical Web based context aware privacy managed question answering system.
+With the advent of the Internet of Things we faced certain significant privacy and security concerns.
+CARLTON was a framework for managing data privacy for entities in a Physical Web deployment using Semantic Web technologies.
+It used context-sensitive privacy policies to protect data privacy.
 Check out presentation to find out more Slides also available on SlideShare App source

 baebots project name